-- The student submits in writing the alleged incident to the Dean of Enrollment Management. - 2.
-The Dean of Enrollment Management and staff gather data regarding the grievance. - 3.
-The counselor/career advisor sets and notifies individuals for a Grievance Committee meeting.
+- The student submits in writing the alleged incident to the Dean of Student Services. - 2.
+The Dean of Student Services and staff gather data regarding the grievance. - The career advisor sets and notifies individuals for a Grievance Committee meeting.
 The committee membership shall include a Board of Directors member and two faculty members from disciplines unrelated to the student filing the grievance.
-A counselor/career advisor serves as facilitator during the meeting. - 4.
+A career advisor serves as facilitator during the meeting. - 4.
 The student is entitled to have a support person present at the meeting. - 5.
 The student is given the opportunity to submit and/or present information relative to the situation. - The Grievance Committee reviews all information and acts accordingly.
 In some cases there will be a need for additional meetings. - 7.
 A written report of the committee's recommendations will be distributed to all parties.